 I have always wanted to ride a hot air balloon – it has been on my bucket list forever; so I decided to do some research on it.
 The festival would be something new and unique – therefore I decided to accept the invitation and plan my next travel trip to Albuquerque, New Mexico.

-in Albuquerque, New Mexico – I attended the second weekend from October 13th
+The 46th Balloon Fiesta is 9-day event that takes place from October 7th through 15th in Albuquerque, New Mexico – I attended the second weekend from October 13th – October 15th.

 Uber and Lyft are also options as well – my friends and I used this for the majority of the time.

 Last Friday (10/13) myself and a few of my crew joined me on my trip – we had a late flight that was delayed by a few hours.
 We arrived at the Wyndham Hotel around 2:30 AM; and since we had to leave only a few hours after that we decided it would be best to just stay up!

 We quickly settled into our room, got ready and were headed to the balloon festival around 5:30 AM.
 We arrived just a little before 6 AM – to find out we were too late to sign up for the hot air balloon! – The lady at the front was kind of rude about it too, which was unfortunate as that was definitely one of the main reasons I wanted to attend the festival.
 I signed up any way, but did not make the cut.

 That morning, we enjoyed breakfast in the media tent, patiently waiting for the mass ascension.
 Around 7:30/8 AM is when the balloons started ascending – and it was seriously such a beautiful experience.
 From colorful, bright balloons to character shaped balloons, it was a “non-stop” picture taking moment.